 How to Encourage SANE Eating Habits

 Prepare homemade meals: Prepare breakfast, lunch, and dinner for the family that includes non-starchy vegetables, nutrient-dense proteins, and whole food fats.

 Remove inSANE temptations: Dispose of inSANE foods such as sugary treats, potato chips, etc. Replace them with SANE choices, such as low-fructose fruits, celery sticks, SANE Peanut Butter Energy Bites, etc.

-Provide SANE substitutions: It’s not difficult to convince your children to eat a healthy diet.
+Provide SANE substitutions: It’s not difficult to convince your child to eat a healthy diet.
 All you have to do is provide delicious, SANE foods to replace the inSANE ones.
-For instance, to replace sugary sodas and juices, make your children yummy green smoothies.
+For instance, to replace sugary sodas and juices, make your kids yummy green smoothies.
 Or, put a strawberry or a wedge of orange in a blender, add carbonated water, and blend.
 It tastes just like soda, but it is much healthier!
-You can even make it super-fun for your children by letting them help you make these SANE beverages!
+You can even make it super-fun for your kids by letting them help you make these SANE beverages!

 Make it fun: On game night, replace candy, chips, and other inSANE snacks with a veggie tray and a choice of low-fructose fruits.

 Emphasize water: Encourage your children to drink lots of water.
 Water flushes toxins from the system and also speeds up fat burning.

 Try new vegetables: Have your children pick a new non-starchy vegetable for the family to try every week.
 Each vegetable has a different nutrition profile, so it is a good idea to eat a variety of vegetables.
 This is also a good way to introduce new herbs and spices to see which ones go better with which veggies.